erthbison/GoMC/Documentation/user-guide.md

 - `MessageRecord` are sent when a message is sent or received by a node.
 They contain information about the message.
 - `StateRecord` are sent after an event has been executed and contains the new state of the node.

+The running of an algorithm can be stopped by the `Stop` method.